zerothabhishek/zerothabhishek.github.com/_posts/2011-05-04-lost-interview-and-polymorphism.markdown

 ## also,

 Finally the most dramatic part.
-After narrating all these thoughts to Uma (my wife), I learn from her that the problem/ polymorphism everything is discussed at length on the internet.
-I just had to google it, and I could have made it throughs.
+After narrating all these thoughts to Uma (my wife, C++ programmer), I learn from her that the problem/ polymorphism everything is discussed at length on the internet.
+I just had to google it, and the result could have been different.

 ## lessons

 So my lessons from the experience:

-1. What looks readable is not necessarily maintainable
+1. Readable code is not necessarily maintainable code
-2. Polymorphism makes code more maintainable
+2. Code that is easy to change is more maintainable

-.
+3. Polymorphism makes code easier to read, and easier to change.
+Therefore code written using polymorphism is more maintainable.

 -----------